 I’ve sold over 8,000 copies since the book came out in November 2016.
 While working on the book has been fun, and I’m working on a second book, Urban Trails East Bay (Berkeley, Oakland, and other cities east of San Francisco), this is more of a branding play than a money maker.
 I’ve only made $5,000 total for the book for the countless hours I spent on it.

 2. StructurInfo (ZigZag Road Trips) ($108K/year)

-Claire Robinson (from Le Havre, Normandy, France) started StructurInfo (ZigZag Road Trips) almost 7 years ago.
+Claire Robinson (from Le Havre, Normandy, France) started StructurInfo (ZigZag Road Trips) over 7 years ago.